openstack/designate/doc/source/developer-docs/architecture.rst

 Designate Sink
 -----------------------
-designate-sink is an optional service which listens for event :doc:`notifications`, such as compute.instance.create.end, handlers are available for Nova and Neutron.
+designate-sink is an optional service which listens for event :doc: ../notifications, such as compute.instance.create.end, handlers are available for Nova and Neutron.
 Notification events can then be used to trigger record creation & deletion.

 The current sink implementations generate simple forward lookup A records, using a format specified in handler-nova configuration.
 Any field in the event notification can be used to generate a record.